bismailov/paperclip-rails3-demo/README.md

     rake db:migrate

-I use annotate gem for adding database table property information to my models, just a convenience (just run *gem install annotate* if you want it).
+I use annotate gem for adding database table property information to my models, just a convenience (run *gem install annotate* if you want it).

     annotate

-If you *cat app/models/user.rb* you can see several extra columns starting with video_attachment_
+With *cat app/models/user.rb* you can see several extra columns starting with video_attachment_

     # Table name: users